 But I’d forgotten about the storm.

-Turns out those delightfully easy directions to the cemetery that I included in my last article are much harder to follow at night.
+Turns out those easy directions to the cemetery that I included in my last article are much harder to follow at night.
 I got turned around on more than one occasion, slogged through boot-high mud, ran through a field in the dark, fell down more than once just like those chased-but-not-chaste victims in horror movies aren’t supposed to, and came back to the car twice, bedraggled and horrific-looking, to give up before finally finding it.
-In fact, at one point, I was literally consoling myself with the fact that if I couldn’t say I’d visited a cemetery of the dead insane at midnight, I could at least boast to having run in a thunderstorm through an eerie overgrown field at midnight.
+In fact, at one point, I was literally consoling myself with the fact that if I couldn’t say I’d visited a cemetery of the dead insane at midnight, I could at least boast to having run through an eerie overgrown field at midnight in a thunderstorm.
 In other words, I could boast to being absolutely stupid.

 Still, some good other than blurry rain-streaked photos and a dubitable accomplishment came out of this little post-movie excursion.
 On the way out, we stumbled across one of the few remaining artifacts featured in Session 9 that was left over from Danvers’ days as an insanium, a gazebo-like sitting area that opened into a covered set of wooden stairs.
 I had somehow missed this landmark on my first visit.
-Oh, and that’s your last chance to use a link to the old article...unless you scroll up, but who does that.
+That’s your last chance to use a link to the old article...unless you scroll up, I guess.
 In the darkness, the stairs seemed to descend into absolute void like the throat of some multi-dimensional monster.
 I didn’t bother corroborating that impression, though.

 And that’s the story.
 I’m not sure what Carole and Jaci got out of the whole deal...other than the opportunity to see how utterly personality-less I am in person.
 Nevertheless, they can get whatever consolation they can get out of knowing that they fulfilled one of my more hastily conceived dreams.
-Of course, I only have a scattered few dreams, and that means now I have one less.
 Thanks a lot, guys.